sirajwebs/life-care-agora/README.md

 # Life Care - Online live meetings with agora : [demo](https://life-care-agora.web.app)
-online consultancy for medical personnels
+Online consultancy for medical personnels.
 With this application medical personnel can book and share the meeting/appointment link with other medical personnel or patients for live interaction.

 # see demo here [https://life-care-agora.web.app](https://life-care-agora.web.app)